FlrMh/Tech201_Virtualisation/README.md

 *** [Clear instruction on setting up Ruby, Virtual Box and Vagrant](https://github.com/khanmaster/vb_vagrant_installtion) ***

 ### Vagrant Install:
--

-- In git bash get in the directory lnicked to github and afer you are on main branch:
+- In git bash, get in the directory lincked to github and afer you are on main branch:

  `vagrant init(initializes a new environment in this folder) ubuntu(os)/xenial64(distribution of os) + Enter.`